Qualified Person Forum

 - Make decisions on the product(s) involved

-- Assistance and support for the QP
+- Possible solutions for industry and the QP